Attachment can become unhealthy

 Letting go of attachments can be scary

 The problem with letting go of attachments is it feels scary.
 There is however a magical empowering alternative to attachment.
 We all need to form relationships with people and situations.
 We need to build a framework of beliefs and ideas so we can function.
 Instead of an attachment, we need to connect.
-Connecting is involving oneself emotionally, physically or intellectually without the fear of “giving up” or “sacrifice” unhealthy attachment is borne of.
+Connecting involves oneself emotionally, physically or intellectually without the fear of “giving up” or “sacrificing” unhealthy attachment is borne of.
 We know we can connect, enjoy and when the time is right, with love; let go.

 How to let go of attachments

 Below are some of the ways we can better navigate our lives by replacing unhealthy attachments with healthy connections.

 Recognise when we are attached to people and instead re-frame into a healthy connection.
 We can intimately connect with our very close relationships.
 As you connect with others, rather than become attached, you are freer and can enjoy each other without the fear of loss.
 You realise people come into your life sometimes for a lifetime, and sometimes for a season.

 We might not realise we are attached to objects or situations until we have to face the pain of giving them up.
 How often do you hear sad stories of people who ruin or take their lives because of losses on the stock exchange for instance?
 “Giving up” can create depression and despair.
 “Letting go” is a healthy alternative.
 If we know we can enjoy our lifestyle, or our situation and be able to “let go” when the time is right, this attitude empowers us to live and enjoy the present.